jyotitripathi27/Bolttedex/README.md

 - Fetch Pokemon data from a third-party API. (pokeapi.co)
 - Cache responses to reduce API calls and improve performance.
+   - TTL for each cache record is set to 1 day and can be changed using .env.local file
 - Comprehensive testing with Jest, including code coverage reports.

 ## Technologies Used